Victories

-Advocacy victories come in many forms and we celebrate them all!
-Each win, each step forward, no matter how small, is important.
-Your voice matters.
+victories come in many forms, and we celebrate them all!
+Each win, each step forward, no matter

 September 2023

-Fight CRC hosted a panel at the Congressional Black Caucus Foundation’s Annual Legislative Conference titled, “A Call to Action: Fighting Colorectal Cancer in the Black Community”.
-The panel was co-hosted by Representative Donald Payne Jr. (D-NJ) and Representative Nikema Williams (D-GA).
-The panel also featured colorectal cancer researcher Dr. Fola May, who serves as the Associate Director of the UCLA Kaiser Permanente Center for Health Equity, Simone Ledward Boseman, artist and caregiver, Dr. Robert Winn, Director and Lipman Chair in Oncology, VCU Massey Cancer Center and Candace Henley stage II colorectal cancer survivor and Founder of The Blue Hat Foundation.
+We hosted a panel at the Congressional Black Caucus Foundation’s Annual Legislative Conference titled, “A Call to Action: Fighting Colorectal Cancer in the Black Community”.
+The panel was co-hosted by Representative Donald Payne Jr. (D-NJ) and Representative Nikema Williams (D-GA) and featured colorectal cancer researcher Dr. Fola May, artist and caregiver, Simone Ledward Boseman, physician and researcher, Dr. Robert Winn, and stage II colorectal cancer survivor, Candace Henley.

 May 2023

-In March 2023, UnitedHealthcare (UH) announced that they planned to require prior authorization for diagnostic procedures for almost all upper gastrointestinal (GI) endoscopy, colonoscopy, and capsule endoscopy procedures.
-Fight CRC worked with our partners in the GI community to urge UH not to implement this policy.
+In March 2023, UnitedHealthcare (UH) announced their plans to require prior authorization for diagnostic procedures for almost all upper gastrointestinal (GI) endoscopy, colonoscopy, and capsule endoscopy procedures.
+We worked with our partners in the GI community to urge UH not to implement this policy.
 After advocates sent over 1,000 messages to UH’s CEO, they did not implement the policy as planned.

 May 2023